zam-jp/monitoring-flood/hector_quadrotor/README.md

 ## Important Note
+- This is not the full Hector Quadrotor package.
-- This only contains files edited from the original files that came with Hector Quadrotor package.
+- This only contains the files that were edited from the original files that came with Hector Quadrotor package.
+- The files have been renamed in such a way that it does not replace the original files.
 - The purpose of the modification was to change the drone's color.
-- As far as I know, nothing else was modified.
 - The modification was made by my senior.
+- As far as I know, nothing else was changed.